 Dr. Henry Presler studied for two years at Louisville Seminary and then transferred to Boston University School of Theology.
 In his later years he remembered his formative time at Louisville Seminary and left a bequest for this lectureship.
-Lecturers have included Dr. Dana L. Robert, leading historian of Christian mission at Boston University School of Theology; Carlos Cardoi-Orlandi, Associate Professor of World Christianity, Columbia Theological Seminary; Alice Winter, Missionary and Professor at the Reformed University of Colombia, South America; Frances S. Adeney, William A. Benfield Jr. Professor of Evangelism & Global Mission; Canon Titus Presler, an Episcopal missiologist, writer, and consultant; Dr. Douglas A. Hicks, Provost and Dean of the Faculty, Colgate University; and Dr. Shanta Premawardhana, President of SCUPE and former director of the Interreligious Dialogue program of the World Council of Churches.
+Lecturers have included Dr. Dana L. Robert, leading historian of Christian mission at Boston University School of Theology; Carlos Cardoi-Orlandi, Associate Professor of World Christianity, Columbia Theological Seminary; Alice Winter, Missionary and Professor at the Reformed University of Colombia, South America; Frances S. Adeney, William A. Benfield Jr. Professor of Evangelism & Global Mission; Canon Titus Presler, an Episcopal missiologist, writer, and consultant; Dr. Douglas A. Hicks, Provost and Dean of the Faculty, Colgate University; Dr. Shanta Premawardhana, President of SCUPE and former director of the Interreligious Dialogue program of the World Council of Churches; and Dr. Todd Johnson, Associate Professor of Global Christianity and Director of the Center for the Study of Global Christianity at Gordon-Conwell Theological Seminary in South Hampton, Mass.